 Now you’re ready to work on your new guide’s content.
 You will edit the

-Asciidoc is a pure ASCII text format, so you can use any text editor or IDE to work on
+AsciiDoc is a plain text-based, UTF-8 compliant writing format, so you can use any text editor or IDE to work on

-contens/index.adoc.
-Many of them have support for Asciidoc syntax highlighting, which makes things easier.
+contents/index.adoc.
+Many of them have support for AsciiDoc syntax highlighting, which makes things easier.
 Once you’ve decided on an editor, just open the file and get writing!